placeforyiming/DeepReinforcementLearning/README.md

 ## Attention model

 No one can ingore a model who combine recurrent network, convolutional network and reinforcement learning together.
-According to Mnih's paper[2], recurrent attention model can finally focus on part of a image to extract the most useful information which can help action layer take an action.
+According to Mnih's paper[2], recurrent attention model can finally focus on part of a image to extract the most useful information which can help action layer take an right action.

 ![Alt text](/AttentionModel/ram.png)